2) The hierarchies proposed by intuitionism

 5.

-, considered as an order of ranks among the system of qualities of non-formal values
+Nonetheless, he agrees to define the 'value-modalities', understood as an order of ranks among the system of qualities of non-formal values

-1/ values of the agreeable/disagreeable
+1/ values of the pleasant/unpleasant

-2/ values of the vital feeling
+2/ values of vital feeling

-3/ spiritual values: beautiful/ugly, right/wrong, true/false
+3/ spiritual values: beautiful/ugly, just/unjust, true/false

-4/ and finally, values of the holy/unholy
+4/ and finally, sacred/profane values

 1. Monologion, ch.4

-2. The Imperative of responsibility
+2. The Imperative of Responsibility

-3. Formalism in ethics and non-formal ethics of values, 1st part, II, B, 4
+3. Formalism in Ethics and Non-formal Ethics of Values, 1st part, II, B, 4

 4. Ibid.